A Happy Immune System, Naturally

 “Your Kids Never Get Sick.”

-My nearly 3-year-old has never been given antibiotics.
+My 4-year-old has never been given antibiotics;

-He has never had a diaper rash.
+Never had a diaper rash.

-He has never been constipated.
+Never been constipated.

 We don’t own a single pharmaceutical.